Emilio Pucci, Paul Smith, and Ed Hardy walk into a Bar. J. Peterman is rambling with abandon behind the counter...

 I know, I know—it sounds like a really bad joke...about a bunch of old white guys.

 And yet, there's more than a grain of undeniable truth there.
-In the world of apparel (an innocuous term compared to 'fashion' or, dare I say 'couture'), these individuals (dare I say 'brands'?) are uniquely appreciated for their use of color, composition, and, simply put: celebration.
+In the world of fashion apparel, these individual's brands are uniquely appreciated for their use of color, composition, and, simply put: celebration.
 They are the grown-up equivalents to the beloved Garanimals of my youth and their catalogs bring me genuine joy.
 Unfortunately, I have never been able to afford such luxuries.
 Perhaps I'm just too cheap--who's to say?

 On more than one occasion during my tenure as an art school student, I tip-toed around the possibility of changing my major to: painting, apparel, and film & video—in that order.
 My parents were solidly smack-in-the-middle-middle-class and I knew my fancy education was costing them a fortune, so I always opted to stick it out as an architecture major.